 Private Employers Add 175,000 Jobs in January

-U.S. private employers added 175,000 jobs in January, the smallest gain since August as wintry weather kept a lid on hiring, a report by a payrolls processor showed Wednesday.
+NEW YORK -- U.S. private employers added 175,000 jobs in January, close to analysts' expectations, a report by a payrolls processor showed Wednesday.

 Economists surveyed by Reuters had forecast the ADP National Employment Report would show a gain of 180,000 jobs, with estimates ranging from a low of 125,000 to a high of 210,000.